casjay/todo/all/archive.md

 [ ] Add github release to pkmgr
 [ ] Add import command to pkmgr
 [ ] Add local option to weather script
+[ ] add loop to buildx to build more that one but not all
 [ ] Add multiboot usb to usb-writer script
 [ ] Add .nvmrc check to bash prompt fnm/nvm
 [ ] add passwd root to gistmgr/archonarm/README.md